Farnell Road railway station

 Farnell Road railway station served the village of Farnell, Angus, Scotland from 1848 to 1956 on the Aberdeen Railway.

 History

 The station opened in May 1848 by the Aberdeen Railway.
 To the west of the southbound platform was the signal box.

+In 1927 the station won first prize in an LMS competition for the best kept railway station.

 The station closed to both passengers and goods traffic on 11 June 1956.